xpack/web-doxygen/website/docs/manual/pages/markdown.md

 #### Reference Links {#md_reflinks}

-<p>Instead of putting the URL inline, you can also define the link separately and then refer to it from within the text.</p>
+Instead of putting the URL inline, you can also define the link separately and then refer to it from within the text.

-<p>The link definition looks as follows:</p>
+The link definition looks as follows:

 <pre><code>[link name]: http://www.example.com "Optional title"
 </code></pre>

-<p>Instead of double quotes also single quotes or parenthesis can be used for the title part.</p>
+Instead of double quotes also single quotes or parenthesis can be used for the title part.

-<p>Once defined, the link looks as follows</p>
+Once defined, the link looks as follows

 <pre><code>[link text][link name]
 </code></pre>

-<p>If the link text and name are the same, also</p>
+If the link text and name are the same, also

 <pre><code>[link name][]
 </code></pre>

-<p>or even</p>
+or even

 <pre><code>[link name]
 </code></pre>

-<p>can be used to refer to the link.
-Note that the link name matching is not case sensitive as is shown in the following example:</p>
+can be used to refer to the link.
+Note that the link name matching is not case sensitive as is shown in the following example:

 <pre><code>I get 10 times more traffic from [Google] than from